Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 CurrentHome
 ```

-are implemented directly by T's Core and are not entries in `TsCore/WarpProviders`.
+are also implemented directly by T's Core and are not entries in `TsCore/WarpProviders`.

 Additional providers and features may be added in future versions of T's Core.